ManicMiners/docs/_pages/DATSectionminers.md

 ### Jobs
 Miners may learn up to six jobs (skills).

 - JobExplosivesExpert/
 - JobDriver/
 - JobEngineer/
 - JobGeologist/
 - JobPilot/
-- JobSailor
+- JobSailor/

 ### Level
 By default every miner is level 1.
 Each use of the `Level/` tag increases the miner level, thus a level five miner will have 4 upgrades.